-Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But Sure Made Him Popular For A Minute [Opinion]
+Ted Cruz’s Congressional Term Limit Proposal Protects His Own Job, But It Sure Made Him Popular For A Minute [Opinion]

 Texas Sen. Ted Cruz and Florida Rep. Ron DeSantis introduced a constitutional amendment on Tuesday that would, if ratified, impose term limits on members of both the U.S. Senate and the U.S. House of Representatives.
 Senators will be limited to two six-year terms and representatives would be limited to three two-year terms.

 On social media, some of Cruz’s critics are giving him a second look, because most Americans support term limits.
 Sputnik News reported that a Rasmussen survey from October found that as many as 74 percent of Americans support congressional term limits.

-Sen. Cruz boldly called Washington D.C. “broken.”
+Sen. Cruz boldly called Washington, D.C., “broken.”

 “The American people resoundingly agreed on Election Day, and President-elect Donald Trump has committed to putting government back to work for the American people.
 It is well past time to put an end to the cronyism and deceit that has transformed Washington into a graveyard of good intentions,” Cruz said.